vercel-labs/lead-agent/README.md

 ## Overview

-Lead agent app that captures a lead in a contact sales form and then kicks off a qualification workflow & agent.
+Lead agent app that captures a lead in a contact sales form and then kicks off a qualification workflow & deep research agent.

 **Overall this template is a reference architecture for how to build a lead agent on Vercel.
 Aspects of this project should be adjusted to meet your business' needs.**